McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 - [**start**](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/area/start.html): shown between menu and breadcrumb
 - [**end**](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/area/end.html): shown on the opposite breadcrumb side in comparison to the _start_ area
-- [**more**](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/area/more.html): shown when pressing the {{% button style="transparent" icon="ellipsis-v" %}}{{% /button %}} _more_ button in the topbar
+- [**more**](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/area/more.html): shown when pressing the {{% button style="transparent" icon="ellipsis-v" %}}{{% /button %}} _more_ button in the top bar

-While you can not add additional areas in the topbar, you are free to configure addtional buttons that behave like the _more_ button, providing further user defined areas.
+While you can not add additional areas in the top bar, you are free to configure additional buttons that behave like the _more_ button, providing further user defined areas.

 ## Buttons